gintonicai/documentation/mvp/distillery-subchain-guide/glossary-of-terms.md

 ## Glossary of Terms

-Welcome to the gintonic Distillery glossary!
+Welcome to the gintonic distillery glossary!
 Here, we'll break down the jargon and technical terms you might encounter while operating your node.
 Don't worry if it seems like a lot at first - you'll be speaking "gintonic" in no time!

 ### A